 The Town has purchased an enviroscape to use at public events to educate kids about stormwater.
-Town staff set up a booth and distributed educational materials at the annual Chicken Pickin' festival held on June 6, 2015.
-At this event staff spoke to and answered questions from 8 adults, 3 children, demonstrated stormwater with the new enviroscape to 13 kids and 10 adults, and had 18 additional people stop just to look at the information.
+Town staff set up a booth with the enviroscape and distributed educational materials at the annual Chicken Pickin' festival held on June 4, 2016.
+Unfortunately this year it was raining on the day of the festival, so there were not as many people at the event.
+At this event staff spoke to and answered questions from 7 adults, 4 children, demonstrated stormwater with the new enviroscape to 4 kids and 2 adults.
 Materials and brochures created by CWEP and the Piedmont Triad Water Quality Partnership (PTWQ) were also available.
 The following items were handed out: